 If autonomous cars are in use all day there will also be less need for long-term parking lots.
 “There’s an opportunity for much more productive use of land,” Estrada noted.

-Delivery drones on the ground and in the air will further complicate the land use picture.
-As MWCOG’s Jon Schermann pointed out at a Northern Virginia Transportation Authority panel last month, the region is going to “need regulations, command and control, operational plans and standards.”
+Delivery drones in the air will further complicate the land use picture.
+As MWCOG’s Jon Schermann pointed out at a Northern Virginia Transportation Authority panel last month, the nation is going to “need regulations, command and control, operational plans and standards before delivery drones can become commonplace.”

 Also, as cars become increasingly electric, it no longer makes sense for a transport tax based on gasoline sales and consumption.
 An audience member pointed out that taxing vehicle-miles-traveled might control the proliferation of zombie vehicles.